QianDiLin/proxmox-homelab/README.md

 It would backup one container at a time.

-Here is the Backup Job (It would
+Here is the Backup Job (I am backing up all the virtual machines and containers I see as important monthly to the backup server's storage)

 ![Proxmox Backup Job](images/Backup_Job_Config.png)